 Potholes can also injure pedestrians.
 If they do not see the pothole right away, they may accidentally step or trip on it and cause them to fall.
 This may result in a sprain or broken bone.

-To prevent these accidents from happening, you should act and repair potholes as soon as you see them.
+To prevent these accidents from happening, you should act and execute a patch repair job on the road as soon as you see them.
 Fixing small potholes before they develop into larger ones is key to keeping drivers and motorists safe.

-There are two methods that you can choose from when repairing potholes.
+There are two methods that you can choose from when conducting road patching repair tasks.
 Each one differs based on the material used to patch up the asphalt depressions.

 Cold Mix Asphalt